CHRISTMAS & WINTER HOLIDAY EVENTS IN FAIRFAX COUNTY

 Pose with "The People's Tree"

 The tradition of the Capitol Christmas Tree, or "The People's Tree," began in 1964 when Speaker of the U.S. House of Representatives John W. McCormack (D-MA) placed a live Christmas tree on the Capitol lawn.
 In 1970, the Capitol Architect asked the U.S. Forest Service to provide a Christmas tree.
 Since then, a different national forest has been chosen each year to provide "The People's Tree."
-This national forest also works with state forests to provide companion trees that are smaller Christmas trees for offices in Washington, D.C.
-This year the tree will be lit by the Speaker of the House in early December, and hails all the way from Montana!
+The 2021 tree will come from Six Rivers National Forest in California.

 You don't have an unobstructed view because of the security fence, but you can still catch a sweet glimpse of the Presidential Mansion in all its glory, beautifully decorated for the holiday season.
 People gather mostly at the north side of the mansion along Pennsylvania Ave. to get closer, but you can actually get a great view, take great pics, AND position yourself near National Christmas Tree and National Menorah from the Ellipse on the south side.
 From snowball fights to gingerbread houses to digital trees, the White House is a treasure trove of holiday traditions - old and new alike.